1973 Murphy raids: The raids

 Murphy, with the help of his advisor Kerry Milte—a former Commonwealth Police official and barrister—gained entry to the Canberra office of ASIO, which was then a regional office, at midnight on 16 March.
 They located a document which implied that ASIO and "the departments of Foreign Affairs, Attorney-General's and Immigration" had conspired to withhold information from him about Croatian separatists in Australia.
 Murphy wanted to fly immediately to the ASIO headquarters in Melbourne but was delayed at Canberra Airport for several hours.

-The Director-General of Security (head of ASIO) Peter Barbour was informed of Murphy's intentions at 5:20am and arrived at the Melbourne headquarters of ASIO at 6:45am.
-27 Commonwealth Police officers in plain clothes arrived "with orders to seal all file containers" at 7:40am in order to "preserve and ascertain certain information".
-Murphy arrived at 9:45am and instructed three officers with "special acquaintance with matters of Croatian terrorism" to assist him while the other officers waited outside.
+The Director-General of Security (head of ASIO) Peter Barbour was informed of Murphy's intentions at 5:20 am and arrived at the Melbourne headquarters of ASIO at 6:45 am.
+27 Commonwealth Police officers in plain clothes arrived "with orders to seal all file containers" at 7:40 am in order to "preserve and ascertain certain information".
+Murphy arrived at 9:45 am and instructed three officers with "special acquaintance with matters of Croatian terrorism" to assist him while the other officers waited outside.
+Murphy was given a sledge hammer which he used to break the front door.

 It was initially reported that ASIO's switchboard had been disabled or interfered with, however the government later denied these reports.
-Various files were inspected by Murphy and his staff – without the police – until 12:40pm, when the inspecting party left.
+Various files were inspected by Murphy and his staff – without the police – until 12:40 pm, when the inspecting party left.
 They replaced original documents but took "Photostat" copies with them.

 However, no evidence of conspiracy was found.
 Later on the 16th, Murphy explained that the reason for the raids had been the safety of the visiting Yugoslavian Prime Minister.

 According to Murphy the press had been alerted to the investigation of ASIO's headquarters by George Negus, who was then Murphy's press secretary.
 Footage was obtained of Murphy arriving at the building surrounded by plain clothed police officers.